-Website builders are all but new.
 Over the years we’ve seen countless CMS (content management systems) and website building platforms created for developers and non-developers alike.
-Internet giants like WordPress, Squarespace, Wix, Shopify, Webflow, Weebly and others have emerged and almost entirely control the site building segment.
+Internet giants like WordPress, Squarespace, Wix, Shopify, Webflow, Weebly and others have emerged and control the site building segment almost entirely.

 In this article, we’ll review the best website builders for podcasts and podcasters.
-We’ll go over the pros and cons of each solution in relation to podcasting, and provide insights on the necessary features that podcasters should look for when choosing a podcast website builder to create their new site.
+We’ll go over the pros and cons of each solution, and provide insights on the necessary features that podcasters should look for when choosing a podcast website builder to create their new site.

-Whether you are just starting out with your podcast and looking for your first podcast website builder, or already using an existing solution and considering to move to a better one, this guide will help you understand all the available options.
+Whether you are just starting out with your podcast and looking for your first podcast website builder, or already using an existing solution and considering to try another one, this guide will help you understand all the available options.

-What to consider when choosing a podcast website builder
+What to look for when choosing a podcast website builder?

-Creating a site that includes a podcast requires a unique set of features that is not trivial and not always provided by traditional website builders.
+As mentioned above, creating a website that includes a podcast requires a unique set of features that is not trivial and not always provided by the traditional website builders.

 Lastly, it’s important to maintain a relationship with your listeners beyond the actual podcast, so having a way to collect details from your listeners and have the direct contact with them is ideal.